samuelfrnk/scrapingPackages/README.md

 ---
 **NOTE**

 The tool will ask you to enter a search word.
 The search for packages is then being made using duckduckgo and the following query:

 **site:pypi.org {your word} explanation**

+After entering your word you are asked if you want to filter the first 20 results.
+If yes you need to paste your openAI API key.
+This will then ask chatGPT's API whether the description really is connected to the wished topic.

 ---

+The results are then being saved in a text file.

 ## Dependencies